Renovus-Tech/solarec-python/app/nlp/readme.md

 - `OPENAI_API_KEY`: Your API Key (e.g., `"sk-xxxxxx"`)
 - `OPENAI_MODEL_NAME`: The model you want to use (e.g., `"text-davinci-003"`)
-- `OPENAI_INITIAL_PROMPT`: The initial prompt for the model (e.g., `"Extract location, capacity, installation date from the following document.
-The output should be in JSON format, including only the fields: location, capacity, installation_date."`)
+- `OPENAI_INITIAL_PROMPT`: The initial prompt for the model (e.g., `"Extract address, capacity, installation date from the following document.
+The output should be in JSON format, including only the fields: address, capacity, installation_date."`)

 ### Gemini

 #### Obtaining an API Key

 1. **Access the GeminiAI Website**

    - First, create an account by visiting [GeminiAI](https://www.gemini-ai.com).
 Click on "Sign Up" and follow the on-screen instructions to complete the registration process.

 2. **Obtain an API Key**